 Where to apply

 Small business owners should apply for a microloan in their community, city or county.
 Visit the SBA to find a list of microlender intermediaries around the country.
 While microloans are a good source of funds for small businesses unable to borrow from traditional banks, it can be cumbersome to obtain a microloan if training and business planning courses are required.

 Another problem with microloans is that intermediaries distribute the loans in their own communities and if you do not live in an area of an intermediary then a microloan may not be available to you.
 If this is the case you can research your State and local government agencies for alternative sources as some offer loans similar to the microloan program.

 A great alternative to the SBA Microloan Intermediaries is a nationwide microlender called Accion USA.
 Accion USA specializes in working with small business owners who may not meet traditional bank loan qualifications.
 Accion USA can actually help you build a positive credit history as they report loan payments to the major credit bureaus.
-Loans are specifically designed to help startups owned by women and minorities, as well as companies that are established in economic empowerment zones can qualify for loans that range from $500 to $50,000 with terms from two to 72 months.
+Startup and existing small businesses as well as companies that are established in economic empowerment zones can qualify for loans that range from $500 to $50,000 with terms from two to 72 months.
 Accion offers fast turnaround and flexible requirements.

 Similar to Accion is Kiva.
 Kiva is an international nonprofit microlender known for providing loans in Third World countries.
 Kiva is now venturing into new territory by granting loans to small business owners who are unable to qualify for traditional bank business loans in the United States.
 Under the Kiva Zip program loans are crowdfunded by a community of lenders from around the world, who can also serve as brand ambassadors and potential customers for your business.
 First-time borrowers on Kiva Zip have the opportunity to raise up to $5,000 in capital at 0% interest.
 Check out the Kiva Zip program.